thomas-mauran/LinkedOut/docs/tad.md

 When a new user profile is created, the Recommendation Service stores the user profile as a new node in the Neo4j graph database containing only its ID.
 Same thing when a new experience is created: we create a new node with the experience ID and link it to both a user node and a job.

 By doing so we have a graph of users, experiences, jobs and job offers.
 We then use the Neo4j driver to retrieve the recommendations.
 We use the graph database to find the shortest path between the user and the job offer.
-We then return a list of job offers IDs.
+Finally, we return a list of job offers IDs.
 This list of job offers IDs is then used to retrieve the job offers from the job service.
 If there is no job offers to return, the job service will return all the job offers in the database.

 ![Graph database visualization](./assets/graph-db-2.png)